Mpinaz/Predict-sufrace-seismic-amplification-factor-from-Borehole-Datas/README.md

 ## Features

-We used a set of 18 features taken from both datasets, more information on those features are located in the [Paper](Paper.pdf).
+We used a set of 18 features taken from both datasets, more information on features are located in the [Paper](Paper.pdf) on chapter 2.2.

 ## Models